Tetsuo893/homework/HW_15/HW_15_JeffPeterson_SubmissionFile.md

    - Factor 2: Physical Keys like smartcards and hard tokens

-   - Factor 3: Biometrics like FaceID, Figerprint authentication
+   - Factor 3: Biometrics like FaceID, Fingerprint authentication

    - Factor 4: Location like GPS detection